mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

 I'm a software developer and I make mistakes.
-And some years ago, I've released [rn-placeholder](https://github.com/mfrachet/rn-placeholder) using an API that was not extensible enough because of lack of composability.
+Some years ago, I've released [rn-placeholder](https://github.com/mfrachet/rn-placeholder) using an API that was not extensible enough because of lack of composability.